harshitneversettle/Capstone_harshit/README.md

 <details>
 <summary>Borrow loan</summary>
-This instruction is called right after the user has deposited their collateral.
-At this stage, the protocol calculates how much loan the user is eligible to receive based on the collateral they’ve provided.
-Once the amount is determined, the funds are transferred from the treasury’s token account to the user’s token account (treasury_ata -> user_ata) .

-The transfer is authorised by the treasury PDA, which signs the transaction using its seeds, ensuring that only the protocol can move funds out of the treasury.
-This is done through a CPI call to the token program, so the process remains secure and fully controlled by the on-chain logic.

-After the transfer is completed, the treasury state is updated by reducing the total available liquidity and increasing the total borrowed amount.
-This keeps the treasury’s accounting in sync with the active loans. accordingly the Pool State is also updated .
+This instruction is invoked after collateral has been deposited and determines the borrower’s loan amount based on the recorded collateral and risk parameters.
+It then transfers tokens from the treasury’s token account to the borrower’s token account, authorized by the treasury PDA so only the program can move treasury funds.
+The transfer is executed via a CPI to the token program, keeping the flow secure and fully on-chain.
+Afterward, the treasury state reduces available liquidity, increases total borrowed, and the pool state is updated to reflect the new active loan.

 <img width="1174" height="350" alt="image" src="https://github.com/user-attachments/assets/9a859393-95c8-4f1b-a8bf-d8ebc14855bb" />